Cookie Consent by Free Privacy Policy Generator

 What is a Family Network Meeting (FNM)?

-Family Network Meeting is a service available to those currently being supported by Warwickshire County Council Children and Families.
+A family network meeting is an independent service for families who are currently being supported by Warwickshire County Council, Children and Families.

 How do Family Network Meetings work?